rocketmade/rockauth-angular/README.md

 ## Development

-For development, you can link to the directory by executing the command `bower link` inside the root of the rockauth-angular directory.
-Then, inside the root of your app, use the command: `bower link rockauth-angular`
+For development, you can link your angular app to your local rockauth-angular repo by executing the command `bower link` inside the root of the rockauth-angular directory.
+Then, inside the root of your app, use the command `bower link rockauth-angular`

 This will create a sym-link inside the bower_components directory that you can then reference as a dependency in the bower.json file of your